RHEcosystemAppEng/NeMo-Microservices/README.md

 # NVIDIA NeMo Microservices Deployment
-Guide for deploying NMO microservices on OpenShift cluster, integration with Llamastack and OpenShift AI and building workflow for example usecases
+Guide for deploying NVIDIA NeMo microservices (e.g Guardrails, Customizer and Evaluator) on OpenShift cluster, integration with Llamastack and OpenShift AI and building workflow for example usecases